 From someone who starts lots of journals but rarely keeps them going for more than a few months, I understand the questions.
 For the record, I am not keeping a journal of any kind now.
 Frankly, the attention I am paying to this blog fills the need for me.
 However, there are very legitimate reasons for you to consider the experience.
 Wherever you are on the retirement timeline, journaling may be a positive experience for you.

 A book I re-read at least once a year is Jordan Ayan's Aha, 10 Ways to Free Your Creative Spirit.
 He likes to call this process Power Journaling.
-His ideas for keeping any kind of written record includes some I hadn't thought of before.
+His ideas for keeping any kind of written record include some I hadn't thought of before.
 He suggests a focus journal in which you write everything you can think of on a specific theme or topic.
 The idea is you notice gaps in your knowledge that you can then fill.
 He describes a Dream Journal, a Letter Journal, a Techno Journal.
 I won't detail what these are about.
 Get the book and check it out.

 I have kept a Gratitude Journal off and on for years.
 Very simply, once a day or every few days, write down three things you are thankful for: a pretty sunset, the lawn service didn't break the sprinkler head, you spouse made your favorite dinner, air conditioning, you figured out how to stop the DVD machine from blinking 12:00...anything.
 This helps you focus on the good things in your life and reminds you that things could probably be a lot worse.